canonical/snapcraft/docs/howto/set-up-snapcraft.rst

 If you're installing Snapcraft as a snap, you can install multiple concurrent versions at the same time.
-Doing so could come in handy if you want to test new features in your snaps, before they arrive in an mainstream release.
+Doing so could come in handy if you want to test new features in your snaps, before they arrive in a mainstream release.

 To install another version of Snapcraft as a snap: